andriibrazhnyk/profit-trader-api/README.md

 You can choose which quote provider to use by setting the `QUOTE_PROVIDER` environment variable in your `.env` file:

 - `liveRates` — Fetches real-time quotes from an external API https://live-rates.com (default).
-It allows only 3 requests per hour.
+It allows only 3 requests per hour without api key.
 - `fake` — Returns static, mock quotes for testing and development